dxcamps/DLI_RoboWorkshop_1/tx1_labs/lab2.md

     ![words file](/tx1_labs/images/words_classes.png)

 4. Modify webCamClassify.py and change the object IDs to be identified by the camera such as a water bottle.

     a.
 Open webCamClassify.py file.

     b.
 Edit 'toggleLEDs' function.

     c.
 Add class for any object you can present to the live camera in Jetson TX1.
-Try using “computer mouse” or “water bottle” or “bottle cap”
+Try using “computer mouse” or “water bottle” or “bottle cap”.

+    d.
+Save the file.

     Below is a sample code of the edited toggle LEDS method in Python, feel free you select any other class in this function.

     ![Toggle LEDs function](/tx1_labs/images/toggleLEDs.png)

-5. Re-run
+5. Re-run webClassify file.

     ```
     ./webCamClassify.py